LWFlouisa/Primer/README.md

 * Watch the map and states update

 ## Others Descriptions
-Each simulation generates a unique 2085 present by procedurally creating historical events (sunken ships, migrations, conflicts) that shaped the agents' world.
-The cognitive architecture learns from these histories. - Duck
+"Each simulation generates a unique 2085 present by procedurally creating historical events (sunken ships, migrations, conflicts) that shaped the agents' world.
+The cognitive architecture learns from these histories.

+A simulation of cultural and linguistic emergence in a post-WWIII border region (2085).
+Agents who survived a 45-year ethno-civil war are rebuilding through an empathic cognitive architecture.
+Each run generates different historical paths that led to the present, showing how trust, language, and identity evolve after existential conflict." - Duck